simi2426/RDensityPlots/README.md

 `plot` is the name of the graph we have created.
 By assigning it to a variable, we can add on other things later.

-`aes(x = Age)` This is how we set the variable we want to measure, which is the age.
+`aes(x = Age)` This is how we set the variable we want to measure, which in this case is Age.
+R is case sensitive, so make sure to capitalize if the variable name is!

 `geom_density()` We use the + to "add" this on to tell the computer what type of graph we want to create.